Legendre-signed partition numbers: The minor arcs

-We now return to Lemma \ref{lem:MVCor0}.
-For convenience we provide a proof of the lemma using the proof outlined in \cite{montgomery1977exponential}, in which Lemma \ref{lem:MVCor0} is demonstrated as a corollary of the following theorem.
+We now return to Lemma \ref{lem:MVCor0}; for convenience we provide a proof of said lemma using the proof outlined in \cite{montgomery1977exponential}, in which Lemma \ref{lem:MVCor0} is demonstrated as a corollary of the following theorem.

-\begin{lemma}[{\cite{montgomery1977exponential}*{Thm.\ 1}}] Suppose that $(a,q)=1$ and $q ≤x$.
+\begin{lemma}[{\cite{montgomery1977exponential}*{Thm.\ 1}}] Suppose that $(a,q)=1$ and $q \leq x$.
 One has

-uniformly for all multiplicative $f$ with $|f| ≤1$, where $𝜙(q)$ is the Euler totient function. \end{lemma}
+uniformly for all multiplicative $f$ with $|f| \leq1$, where $\xf(q)$ is the Euler totient function. \end{lemma}

-\begin{proof}[Proof of Lemma \ref{lem:MVCor0}] If $q=2$ or $R=2$ then \eqref{eq:MVCorBB0} is trivial, so assume that $q≥3$, that $R≥3$, and that $x≥9$.
-For $r \in \nn$ with $r ≤x$ let
+\begin{proof}[Proof of Lemma \ref{lem:MVCor0}] If $q=2$ or $R=2$ then \eqref{eq:MVCorBB0} is trivial, so assume that $q\geq3$, that $R\geq3$, and that $x\geq9$.
+For $r \in \nn$ with $r \leq x$ let

-Writing $e(α n) = e(β n) e((α-β)n)$ and summing by parts, one sees that
+Writing $e(\xa n) = e(\xb n) e((\xa-\xb)n)$ and summing by parts, one sees that

-Suppose that $β = b/r$ with $(b,r)=1$ and $r ≤x$.
-Trivially bounding $S_f(u,β) ≪ u$ when $u ≤r$ and using Lemma \ref{lem:MVThm} when $r < u ≤x$, one finds that
+Suppose that $\xb = b/r$ with $(b,r)=1$ and $r \leq x$.
+Trivially bounding $S_f(u,\xb) \less u$ when $u \leq r$ and using Lemma \ref{lem:MVThm} when $r < u \leq x$, one finds that

 whereby